ReEnvision-AI/agent-grid/electron/README.md

 3. Extract it into the `electron/python-runtime/<platform>` directory (for example `darwin-arm64`).
 4. Create a pre-baked virtual environment with the required `agent-grid` dependencies (`[macos]` or `[full]`).

 On first launch, the Electron app simply copies this bundled virtual environment into the user data directory, so it no longer needs to build a Python runtime or download packages on the target machine.
 If the bundle is missing, the app will refuse to start—always regenerate it before packaging.
-The `electron/package.json` build config copies everything under `python-runtime/` into the app bundle’s `Contents/Resources/python-runtime/` directory, so make sure that tree exists before running `npm run dist`.
+The Forge configuration copies everything under `python-runtime/` into the app bundle’s `Contents/Resources/python-runtime/` directory, so make sure that tree exists before running `npm run make`.

-If you previously launched an older build, delete `~/Library/Application Support/agent-grid-electron/python-runtime` before running the refreshed app so it can copy the updated runtime bundle.
+If you previously launched an older build, delete `~/Library/Application Support/Agent Grid/python-runtime` before running the refreshed app so it can copy the updated runtime bundle.

 The `electron/python-runtime` directory is ignored by Git.
 If you make changes to the Python source code in `src/agentgrid` or change dependencies in `pyproject.toml`, you should re-run the script to generate a fresh environment.

 > **Note:** The setup script now emits a compressed archive (`python-runtime/<platform>.tar.gz`).
 The Electron app extracts this archive into the user’s data directory the first time it runs.
 Set `KEEP_UNPACKED_RUNTIME=1` when invoking `./electron/setup_python.sh` if you also want to keep the unpacked runtime directory around for local debugging.

+Electron Forge only copies the archive files into the `.app` bundle.
+Keeping the unpacked runtime directory in `electron/python-runtime/` is fine for local testing, but it will be ignored when packaging so the notarized build does not contain unsigned binaries.

+If you plan to notarize the build, run `./electron/setup_python.sh` on a machine that has access to your Developer ID Application certificate and provide the signing identity via `CODESIGN_IDENTITY="Developer ID Application: Your Name (TEAMID)"`.
+The script signs every Mach-O binary in the bundled runtime before it is archived, which keeps notarization from flagging the embedded Python libraries as unsigned.

 The preferences window still allows pointing to an alternate interpreter when debugging or developing against a custom virtual environment.